apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

     ))
 ```

-The preprocessing function will be run before batching/inference and should map your input PCollection
+The preprocessing function is run before batching and inference.
+This function maps your input `PCollection`
-to the base ModelHandler's input type.
-If you apply multiple preprocessing functions, they will be run on your original
+to the base input type of the model handler.
+If you apply multiple preprocessing functions, they run on your original
-PCollection in order from last applied to first applied.
+`PCollection` in the order of last applied to first applied.

-The postprocessing function will be run after inference and should map the base ModelHandler's output
+The postprocessing function runs after inference.
+This function maps the output type of the base model handler
-type to your desired output type.
-If you apply multiple postprocessing functions, they will be run on your original
+to your desired output type.
+If you apply multiple postprocessing functions, they run on your original
-inference result in order from first applied to last applied.
+inference result in the order of first applied to last applied.

 ### Handle errors while using RunInference

-To handle errors robustly while using RunInference, you can use a _Deadletter Queue (DLQ)_ to output failed records into a separate PCollection for further processing.
+To handle errors robustly while using RunInference, you can use a _dead-letter queue_.
+The dead-letter queue outputs failed records into a separate `PCollection` for further processing.
-This PCollection can then be analyzed and sent to a storage system so that it can be reviewed and resubmitted to the pipeline or discarded.
+This `PCollection` can then be analyzed and sent to a storage system, where it can be reviewed and resubmitted to the pipeline, or discarded.
-RunInference has native support for Deadletter Queues; you can use one by applying the `with_exception_handling` to your RunInference transform:
+RunInference has built-in support for dead-letter queues.
+You can use a dead-letter queue by applying `with_exception_handling` to your RunInference transform:

 ```
 main, other = pcoll | RunInference(model_handler).with_exception_handling()
 other.failed_inferences | beam.Map(print) # insert logic to handle failed records here
 ```

-You can also apply this pattern to RunInference transforms with associated pre/postprocessing operations:
+You can also apply this pattern to RunInference transforms with associated pre- and postprocessing operations:

 ```
 main, other = pcoll | RunInference(model_handler.with_preprocess_fn(f1).with_postprocess_fn(f2)).with_exception_handling()